valc5580/Cal-O-Meter/README.md

 <br>
 <br>
 <br>
 Since this is the public version, the repo does not contain the settings json files for the Firebase project or for the cloudfunctions code.
-Also the API keys for the GCP Vision API, NutritionX API, and EDAMAM API have been removed.
+Also the API keys for the GCP Vision API, Nutritionix API, and EDAMAM API have been removed.